 Verdict: The Keeley Compressor Plus 4-Knob Compressor Pedal is a great choice for professionals looking for versatility and a natural tone.
 You also get clarity while evening out your tone with a well-built and durable unit.

-How To Choose The Best Compressor Pedal For You
+How To Choose The Right Compressor For You

 Compression is an essential part of modern music across many genres, styles, and instruments.
 Guitarists are no exception.
 However, it is important to understand what compression does before looking into what pedal to buy.